ionStici/tools/mds/more/vscode-setup.md

   "editor.wordWrap": "off", // No word wrap

   // THEME
-  "workbench.colorTheme": "GitHub Dark Default", // Sets the color theme of the entire editor "workbench.iconTheme": "material-icon-theme", // Sets the icons in the UI
+  "workbench.colorTheme": "One Monokai", // Sets the color theme of the entire editor "workbench.iconTheme": "material-icon-theme", // Sets the icons in the UI

   // LINE HIGHLIGHT